Earn money by donating blood for diabetic research. See the requirements for donating below and confirm if you qualify.

 - Be pre-screened to determine eligibility.

-- You’re willing to donate plasma through the apheresis process.
+- You’re willing to donate whole blood or plasma through the apheresis process.

 - You must have a photo ID and be able to provide your social security number or proof of citizenship.